Cave Life of Wales

 Pipestrelles are Britains most common bat but are rarely found in caves.

 Brown long eared bats (Plecotus auritus) hunt in dense vegetation.
-This bat and the Barbestrelle prefer cold caves to hibernate – down to 0C.
-This means they are more likely to be found hibernating near the entrances to caves.
-Wales has a population of 20000.
+This bat and the Barbestrelle prefer cold places to hibernate (-3 to 11C).
+This means they are more likely to be found hibernating near the entrances to caves in places like the draughty Eastern Series in Eglwys Faen.
+They hibernate singly or in small groups from November until late March but may arouse when the temperature is above 4C to catch non-flying prey.
+Wales has a population of 20 000.
+They fold their ears back alongside their bodies leaving the tragus (an ear lobe inside the ear), projecting out.

 Noctule bat (Nyctalus noctula).